LouisvilleMetro/WazeCCPProcessor/README.md

 ## Deploy the Solution to Your Cloud

-We have an end-to-end data processor and database working that you can deploy.
+We have an end-to-end data processor, database, and analytics tools working that you can deploy.
 It saves your CCP data as JSON files every 2 minutes, and processes the data into a combined real-time and historic database.

-**See [/docs/technical-deployment.md](/docs/technical-deployment.md) for very detailed instructions** on how to deploy in 30 minutes.
+**See [/docs/technical-deployment.md](/docs/technical-deployment.md) for very detailed instructions** on how to get up and running in [30 minutes](https://twitter.com/brendanbabb/status/994314335634604032).

 ## Finished Result